pacs-course/pacs-examples/README.md

 *For the AMSC course, only a subset of the examples will be used at the lectures and labs.*
 I encourage interested students to look at the various examples.

-**Essential note**: The examples are located in the `AMSC` branch, which has been designated as the main branch, not in the `master` branch.
+**Essential note**: The examples for the AMSC course are located in the `AMSC` branch, not in the `master` branch.
-You can create other branches for your experiments, if you want, but **do not mess around with the `master` branch**
+You can create other branches for your experiments, if you want, but **do not mess around with the `master` branch** The master branch is the main branch for the APSC (PACS) course.

 The repository contains git submodules, so to check it out properly, you have to type